-Re-engage and re-enroll in a best-fit high school/HSE program Goal
+☐ Re-engage and re-enroll in a best-fit high school/GED program Goal

 For any young person who is disconnected without a high school degree/equivalency, the Coach should be selecting this goal, even if the young person says they never want to go back to school.
-We know that the young person will have a very bleak future without a high school degree.
+We know that the young person will have a very bleak future without a degree.

-However, instead of pushing them to go back to school (that never works!), there are other, much more effective approaches outlined in the "potential steps" associated with this Goal.
+Instead of pushing them to go back to school (that never works!), there are other, much more effective approaches outlined in the "potential steps" associated with this Goal.
 For example, the Coach could connect the young person to a credible messenger, an extracurricular activity, or a new experience that could eventually help them realize why a degree is important.
 Review a real-life example in Fair Futures Program Manual Section 15G.

-□ Any Goal related to high school/GED persistence
+☐ Any Goal related to high school/GED persistence

-(e.g., "Complete school year promoted," "Advance 1 grade level/Pass a section of the TASC exam", etc.).
+(e.g., "Complete school year promoted," "Advance 1 grade level/Pass a section of the GED exam", etc.).
 Any young person enrolled in school can always have a persistence goal.
 The Coach will need to monitor the academic performance regardless, and there are many potential steps associated with supporting the student's success.
-Also - just showing up at the school/program shows that the Coach cares and is invested.
-This could be what sparks a young person to start engaging with their Coach!

-D Post-Secondary Exposure/Exploration Goal
+□ Post-Secondary Exposure/Exploration Goal

 Even if a young person thinks they will never graduate high school and they don't like school, there are ways to explore post-secondary pathways that can be eye-opening and inspiring.
 For example, a college trip to another city or a visit to a construction site can be no-pressure, fun experiences that enable the young person to envision themselves in a post-secondary setting.
-Sometimes they need to see it first!